The People Part

 Notable business author Jim Collins coined the concept, “First Who, Then What” – suggesting that successful business leaders must be at the helm of the bus, and first get the right people on board (and the wrong people off), get the right people in the right seats, and then start the journey.
 Like large grid modernization programs, the right team and vendor partners must be on board with a common understanding of the overall program goals and aligned as to how their individual contribution fit into the big picture.

-Our final blog in this series will focus on how to keep the bus on track toward the ultimate goal of measurable benefit realization while safely executing a high-quality program, proactively mitigating risk, and continuously improving through proper knowledge management practices.
+Our final blog post in this series will focus on how to keep the bus on track toward the ultimate goal of measurable benefit realization while safely executing a high-quality program, proactively mitigating risk, and continuously improving through proper knowledge management practices.
 Stay tuned!